ENG-Mazri/microservices_task/README.md

 - [x] Setup the email service
 - [x] Setup Docker-compose file

-So far, messaging between users service and emails service works only when not served in a docker container, due to some issues with librdkafka transporter.
+⚠️So far, messaging between users service and emails service works only when not served in a docker container, due to some issues with librdkafka transporter.